bryan-carr/ML-School-Projects/README.md

 Final Project: Putting many of the techniques together into an XGB Classifier

+/deep-learning:
+Deep Learning class.

+Assignment 2: Basic linear neural network, on simplified housing price dataset

+Assignment 3: Convolutional Neural Network for MNIST digit recognition task

+Assignment 4: Recurrent Neural Network for stock price prediction (mine all overfit, but this is a bad task for a neural network without some additional features to help in the prediction)

+Assignment 5: NLP and Sentiment Analysis - predicting sentiment of IMDB movie reviews

+Assignment 6: Autoencoder - building a CNN autoencoder for the MINST handwritten digits we used earlier

+Assingment 7: Recommender Systems - Building user-movie recommender systems based on the ML-100k Movielens movie rating dataset

 /iot :
 Final project files from my Internet of Things course.
 I built a multi-class classifier with XG Boost on the Spotify Songs dataset.
 Then built a small Streamlit wrapper to control model generation, and a file to launch it all.
 In retrospect, should have made the wrapper do something simpler, like load a saved model and print results graphs from it.